1. PERSONAL FINANCE

 Private mortgage insurance (PMI)

 Insurance that protects the lender in case the borrower fails to repay the loan.
-A down payment of 20 percent or more typically prevents you from needing PMI.
+A down payment of 20% or more typically prevents you from needing PMI for a conventional mortgage.

 Points

 Fees paid to the lender at closing that lower your interest rate, but cost you more upfront.
-Generally, one point equals one percent of your total loan.
+Generally, one point costs one percent of your total loan and lowers your rate by 0.25%.

 Principal